v 0.1.104

 Import CSS as String in JS Files

-Ecopages provides a way to load CSS directly into your JavaScript files as strings using Bun's preload tools.
-This feature is available through the @ecopages/bun-postcss-loader package.
+Ecopages provides a way to load CSS directly into your JavaScript files as strings using Bun's plugins.
+This feature is enabled when you use the @ecopages/postcss-processor plugin in your eco.config.ts.

 Import MDX as a Component